N1KAN/N1KAN/README.md

 Currently, I am focusing on my Computer Science studies and applying my knowledge through personal projects.
 All my projects are available on GitHub:
 * 📈 **GrowthGaze:** I developed an investment simulation platform for start-ups.
 The dashboard displays company data from a JSON file and features interactive charts for KPIs such as revenue growth, burn rate, and risk score.
 * 💻 **C++ Minishell:** I implemented a custom shell in C++ with a strong focus on process management.
 This project allowed me to practically deepen my knowledge of access rights and Linux administration.
-* 🗄️ **Streaming Service Database:** This project involves implementing a database for a streaming service.
-I focus on modeling complex data structures with SAP PowerDesigner and writing automated deployment scripts using SQL.
 * 🌐 **Portfolio/Resume:** I implemented a small portfolio website that serves as my digital resume.

 ## What tools do you use?